 Dealing with that pressure is a very difficult thing to teach – some players naturally handle it well, while others struggle to produce their best.

-So build little periods of pressure into your training sessions.
+So try to build little periods of pressure into your training sessions.
 If players are performing a ball drill, finish it by asking them to complete a certain number of passes in a row, without an error.
 You’ll be amazed how much more focused players can be when there’s something on the line, and this begins to develop their ability to concentrate and maintain their intensity for when it really matters – in games.

 And it’s not just matchplay that teaches players how to bring their best when things get competitive.
-We try to add a competitive component to most of our drills, so players are constantly being put in situations where they must perform but also remain composed, as well as evaluating their own performance afterwards and thinking about how they might improve.
+Try to add a competitive component to most of your drills, so players are constantly being put in situations where they must perform but also remain composed, as well as evaluating their own performance afterwards and thinking about how they might improve.
 Something as simple as asking players to count how many intercepts they manage to take in an intercept drill, and then seeing if they can beat it when they try it a second time, can be enough to invite a bit of pressure into a training session.

 Do your players know what to do when things aren’t going to plan?
 Or do they allow the opposition to score six goals in a row before someone finally switches on and does something about it?